PranavP4tel/EDA-Using-Pandas/README.md

 2. Distribution of average speed of athletes for 50mi
 3. Distribution of average speed for different marathons as per gender
 4. Distribution of average speed and age, categorized by gender

+C. Performed EDA on the World population dataset.
+Worked on:
+1. Understanding correlation between data and visualizing it
+2. Assessing population for continents over time, plotting the same
+3. Assessing population density (per sq.km) of top 10 countries as per 2022 and visualizing the same
+4. Visualizing the World population percentage contribution of different continents